Bible translations: Greek Septuagint

 By the 3rd century BC, Alexandria had become the center of Hellenistic Judaism, and during the 3rd to 2nd centuries BC translators compiled in Egypt a Koine Greek version of the Hebrew scriptures in several stages (completing the task by 132 BC).
 The Talmud ascribes the translation effort to Ptolemy II Philadelphus (r.
 285–246 BC), who allegedly hired 72 Jewish scholars for the purpose, for which reason the translation is commonly known as the Septuagint (from the Latin septuaginta, "seventy"), a name which it gained in "the time of Augustine of Hippo" (354–430 AD).
 The Septuagint (LXX), the very first translation of the Hebrew Bible into Greek, later became the accepted text of the Old Testament in the Christian church and the basis of its canon.
-Jerome based his Latin Vulgate translation on the Hebrew for those books of the Bible preserved in the Jewish canon (as reflected in the Masoretic text), and on the Greek text for the deuterocanonical books.
+Jerome based his Latin Vulgate translation on the Hebrew for those books of the Bible preserved in the Jewish canon (as reflected in the Masoretic Text), and on the Greek text for the deuterocanonical books.

 The translation now known as the Septuagint was widely used by Greek-speaking Jews, and later by Christians.
 It differs somewhat from the later standardized Hebrew (Masoretic Text).
 This translation was promoted by way of a legend (primarily recorded as the Letter of Aristeas) that seventy (or in some sources, seventy-two) separate translators all produced identical texts; supposedly proving its accuracy.

-Versions of the Septuagint contain several passages and whole books not included in the Masoretic texts of the Tanakh.
-In some cases these additions were originally composed in Greek, while in other cases they are translations of Hebrew books or of Hebrew variants not present in the Masoretic texts.
+Versions of the Septuagint contain several passages and whole books not included in the Masoretic Text of the Tanakh.
+In some cases these additions were originally composed in Greek, while in other cases they are translations of Hebrew books or of Hebrew variants not present in the Masoretic Text.
 Recent discoveries have shown that more of the Septuagint additions have a Hebrew origin than previously thought.
-While there are no complete surviving manuscripts of the Hebrew texts on which the Septuagint was based, many scholars believe that they represent a different textual tradition ("Vorlage") from the one that became the basis for the Masoretic texts.
+While there are no complete surviving manuscripts of the Hebrew texts on which the Septuagint was based, many scholars believe that they represent a different textual tradition ("Vorlage") from the one that became the basis for the Masoretic Text.

 Late Antiquity

+The books collected as the Christian New Testament were written in Koine Greek.
+In the view of many scholars, the Gospels may have collected oral apostolic tradition rather than being simply dictated.

+The proto-canonical books of the Old Testament were available in two sources: Hebrew and the Greek Septuagint translation.
+Since Jerome, Christian translations of the Old Testament (except the Psalms) tend to be derived from the Hebrew texts, though some denominations prefer the Greek texts (or may cite variant readings from both).
+Modern Bible translations incorporating modern textual criticism usually begin with the Masoretic Text, but also take into account possible variants from all available ancient versions.